only-one-cannoli/crud_rest_api/README.md

 ## Getting started

 You'll need `git`, Python 3.9, and `pipenv`.
 After cloning down the repo, navigate into the repo's top-level directory and use `pipenv install` to get all of the packages set up within a virtual environment.
-Remember to use `pipenv run` or `pipenv shell` to work within the virtual environment; otherwise, you'll be using whatever Python packages you have installed otherwise.
+Remember to use `pipenv run` or `pipenv shell` to work within the virtual environment; otherwise, you'll be using whatever Python packages you have installed outside of the environment.

 ## Checking the code